 HSA coverage is broader and more flexible than a traditional benefits Plan.
 That means there're not as many restrictions (yay!)
 Generally the same expenses are eligible for reimbursement... but there are some differences that benefit Plan members in a very positive way.

 Traditional health insurance often has a limit on expenses.
 For example, maybe only 80% of Dental Services gets covered, up to a maximum dollar amount in a set time period.
 Another example is maybe only $50.00 is reimbursable per massage visit and visits are limited to 12.

 However, with an HSA, there's no set percentage of coverage or dollar limit for services.
 There's also no deductibles that need to be reached before eligible expenses are reimbursed!

 The only limit to the amount reimbursable for eligible expenses is the amount of funds available in the HSA.

 An HSA is also an awesome complement to existing coverage to reduce out of pocket costs for medical expenses!
 If you're partially covered by another Plan, you can claim amounts not reimbursed by that Plan through your HSA - so, you're getting full reimbursement of eligible expenses!

-There's fantastic great tax benefits with an HSA.For Plan Members, the contributions made to the Health Spending Account from the Plan Sponsor is tax free to the Member.
+There's fantastic great tax benefits with an HSA.For Plan Members, the contributions made to the Health Spending Account from the Plan Sponsor are tax free to the Member.